Designing for Tomorrow Live

 May 8th, 2025 - 8:45 AM to 10:15 AM

 Planners, engineers, and city builders are all faced with an immediate imperative: how do we consider the impacts of a changing climate in land use planning and development decisions.
 Across the province, the environmental, social, and economic impacts of climate change are increasingly frequent and more acute, and these trends will continue if no action is taken.
 Climate resilience cannot be achieved alone and cannot be left to chance.
 Learn about the critical intersection between climate change and land use planning and development, and the role we can play to ensure our communities take proactive measures to identify and minimize our most significant climate risks tied to growth.
 Speakers will highlight how the Edmonton Metropolitan Region Board and its 13 diverse member municipalities are working together to advance adaptation action, including the development of a regional climate risk and vulnerability assessment (CRVA).
 Together, guided by thoughtful preparation and applying a climate change lens, our actions will have the biggest impact in moving from risk to resilience.
+Climate resilience cannot be achieved alone, now more than ever, municipalities need to work together.
 It all starts with a plan.

 The City of Vancouver is developing a long-term comprehensive sewage and rainwater management plan to 1) reduce pollution to receiving waters from combined sewer overflows (CSOs) and urban runoff, 2) ensure adequate sewer system capacity in response to growth and climate change, and 3) maintain assets in good condition.
 The plan, referred to as the Healthy Waters Plan (HWP), will direct billions of dollars of infrastructure investments over the coming decades and will recommend supporting policies and programs.
 In support of Vancouver’s Healthy Waters Plan, KWL built a scenario testing tool, referred to as the Mass Balance Model (MBM).
 The MBM is an Excel-based hydrologic, hydraulic, and water quality model of Vancouver’s combined sewer and drainage system.
 The model uses lot-level GIS inputs (e.g., land use, impervious area, population, lateral separation status) to perform catchment flow and water quality calculations.
 It runs a one-year continuous simulation at a 30-minute timestep in less than a few minutes.
 The MBM outputs combined sewer overflows, stormwater discharges, total suspended solids (TSS) loads, and fecal coliform loads at Vancouver’s 30 CSO outfalls and 5 major watersheds.
 For the Healthy Waters Plan, the model enabled rapid evaluation of water quantity and quality impacts of alternative pathways (each including different combinations of low impact development measures, sewer separation, grey storage and treatment, etc.) to arrive at the Preferred Pathway.
 In the next phase of the HWP, the MBM will be used to develop an adaptive implementation plan for the Preferred Pathway.